ScSteffen/neuralEntropyClosures/README.md

   data.
 Variable network size.
 Can reconstruct u.
 Different network call possibilities
 * MK13: [Test bench for MK11] ICNN model with sobolev core to train the mapping u to h, alpha (RMSE loss).
 Uses normalized data.
 Variable network size.
 Can reconstruct u.
 Different network call possibilities
-* MK14: [Not yet used] ICNN model with sobolev core to train the mapping u to h, alpha (RMSE loss).
-Uses normalized data.
-Variable network size.
-Can reconstruct u.
-Different network call possibilities

 ## How to use ##